dracula/dracula-theme/README.md

 ## Install

-Find installation instructions for your application at [draculatheme.com](https://draculatheme.com).
-Search for your app or browse the [full list of themes](https://draculatheme.com).
+Find installation instructions for your application at [draculatheme.com](https://draculatheme.com), where you can search for your app or browse the full list of themes.

 ## Color Palette (OSS)